-Clear or Frosted Acrylic Signage: Which Will Work Best for You?
+Clear or Frosted Acrylic Signs: Which Will Work Best for You?

 Acrylic standoff signs.
 Acrylic award plaques.
 Acrylic corporate lobby signage.
 This transparent material has found its way into almost every application and facet of office signage.
 So, don’t fret: you’re not alone in considering PMMA (polymethyl methacrylate – a mouthful, we know) an elegant, yet versatile solution to your business’s signage needs.

-If you’ve decided to go with Plexiglas over actual glass, you may think your job is done.
+If you’ve decided to go with cut to size Plexiglass over actual glass, you may think your job is done.
 But you should reflect on how translucent you want your signs to be; after all, the options for this thermoplastic substance abound.
 And, contrary to what you may have thought before clicking into this blog, the choice is not a simple binary of frosted or clear.
 There’s also milky acrylic, second surface clear acrylic, standard surface clear acrylic, and a whole lot more.

 Wait…what’s with all the types and subtypes?
 What do they mean?

-Let’s start with clear acrylic signage and work our way down from there.
+Let’s start with clear acrylic signs and work our way down from there.

-1. Clear Acrylic Signs – This is the de facto standard for the industry.
+This is the de facto standard for the industry.
 Clear acrylic, like tempered glass, allows for complete transparency and shatterproof durability.
-In this style, we print or laser-etch your design directly onto the thermoplastic.
+In this style, we print or laser-etch your design and acrylic letters directly onto the thermoplastic.